 - All eligible Yukon businesses or organizations could apply.

 - Before applying for funding, businesses and organizations had to make every effort:

 - otherwise limit losses.

-Yukon businesses and non-government organizations that face a unique, irretrievable financial loss because of COVID-19 related cancellation of an eligible event can apply.
+Yukon businesses and non-government organizations that faced a unique, irretrievable financial loss because of COVID-19 related cancellation of an eligible event could apply.

 What is considered as a business?

 A Yukon business is a business that meets 3 of the following criteria:

 - has an office with a physical address in Yukon;

 - is subject to Yukon's Income Tax Act;